 Mia used to work with a woman that she couldn't stand.
 At first, she thought it was just her own pettiness.
 She was pretty and smart and rapidly climbing the company ladder.
 Was she just jealous?
 Mia convinced herself that that was the case—she didn't like her because she was just petty and jealous.

-Now, that is a reason to cause you to dislike a coworker, but in this case, it turns out that wasn't the real reason.
+Now, that is a reason to cause you to dislike a coworker, but in this case, it turns out that it wasn't the real reason.
 When she lied to a senior person in another department about work Mia had done, she realized that her coworker was simply a horrible person.

 At that point, she was able to see that she wasn't the only person the coworker had happily sacrificed to make herself look better.
 Once Mia learned this about her, she understood that her unconscious mind had picked up on the coworker's sleazy character before she could see it clearly in action.

 But, Mia still had to work with her.
-They were peers, so she had no hire/fire power over the coworker.
+They were peers, so she had no hire/firepower over the coworker.
 Mia otherwise loved her job and wanted to stay in it.
 So, she actively changed her interactions with the coworker.
 Knowing that she had no trouble lying about any conversations, Mia stopped speaking to her face to face and communicated via email so that every interaction was documented.

-Identify Whether You're Actually the Problem.
+Identify Whether You're Actually the Problem

-Sometimes the reason you don't like a coworker is because that person has the same bad habits that you do.
+Sometimes the reason you don't like a coworker is that the person has the same bad habits that you do.
 When they reflect back at you, you don't like it.
 Sometimes, you dislike a coworker because that person is always criticizing you or telling you what to do.

 Ask yourself if her complaints are valid.
 For example, when your office enemy says, “Are you going to get that report done on time?” is she picky and naggy or have you finished the report late for the past three months?
 If it's the latter, you can fix your relationship by fixing your own behavior.
 Since the only behavior you have any control over is your own, this is good to know.

-Try to Learn About the Disliked Coworker
+Try to Learn About the Coworker You Don't Like

 You give people you know and like the benefit of the doubt far more often than you give it to strangers.
 When you learn what causes your coworker to tick, you might like her better.